1000 Meters Is How Many Kilometers

 Understand Significant Figures

 When performing metric conversions, make sure to pay attention to significant figures.
-Significant figures are the digits in a number that carry meaning contributing to its precision.
+And significant figures are the digits in a number that carry meaning contributing to its precision.
 When converting between units, you should maintain the same number of significant figures in your answer as you had in the original value.
 This ensures that your answer is not more precise than the original measurement.

 Relate to Real-World Examples